Course Introduction to Programming

 int y[] = {12, 15, 18, 21}; // y has 4 elements

-(in the case of numeric arrays):
+(in the case of numeric vectors):

 int t[5] = {1, 2, 3};